meunomeecris/mac-cleanup-bash/README.md

 whoami
 ```
 2. Replace `yourusername` with the username you found in the previous step:

+- Tip: Edit and save the line with your real username before continuing to the next step.
 ```bash
 0 10 * * * /Users/yourusername/Desktop/mac-cleanup-script/clean_mac.sh
 ```